Tick off all 93 things to do on Brisbane’s bucket list

 More than a bucket list item, it is a council god-given right to barbecue meats for free in parks.
 Try Kangaroo Point Cliffs, New Farm Park or Orleigh Park for views.

-Best wandered by foot, the two terraces of Paddington are home to seemingly endless strip of cute boutiques set in Queenslander homes along with hip cafes and an ever-increasing number of bars.
+Best wandered by foot, the two terraces of Paddington are home to a seemingly endless strip of cute boutiques set in Queenslander homes along with hip cafes and an ever-increasing number of bars.

 53. Find the fairy light trees at Gardens Point & Captain Burke Park